Kash1444/sdv-anomaly-detection/README.md

 # AI-Powered Anomaly Detection for Software-Defined Vehicles (SDVs)

 This project uses unsupervised Machine Learning (Isolation Forest) to detect abnormal driving patterns from real-time or recorded telemetry logs.
-It’s designed as part of the Tata Technologies InnoVent Hackathon under the track **“AI-powered virtual testing environments for SDVs”**.
+It’s designed as part of a project under the track **“AI-powered virtual testing environments for SDVs”**.

 ### OUTPUT